-Join us in this process by connecting with and uplifting Native-led organizations and resources, which is a way for us all to start on a course of reparative study and action.
+Join us in this process by connecting with and uplifting Nativeled organizations and resources, which is a way for us all to start on a course of reparative study and action.

-To read the rest of the land acknowledgement, go to landpaths.org/mission-statement-and-values
+To read the rest of the land acknowledgement, go to our website and click on About -Mission, Values, Land Acknowledgment.